thanpolas/listenshiprepeat.com/_posts/2016-11-16-setting-up-your-project-management.md

 ---
 layout: post
-title: "Project Management for the early stages of your startup"
+title: "002.
+Project Management for the early stages of your startup"
 description: "In this episode Thanasis and Dimitri talk about how to setup project management for your startup at the early stages."
-episodeNumber: "2"
 date: 2016-11-16 11:00:00 +0300
 tags : [startups, teams, project management, management, trello, kanban]
 episodeFile: "http://tracking.feedpress.it/link/16015/4851124/002-setting-up-your-project-management.mp3"